 Please note the following reminders.

-Classes may be added only within the first five days of the summer session or the first two weeks of the fall semester.
-After the second week of classes (the fifth day in a summer session), classes may be added only with the express approval of the Assistant Dean for Academic Affairs and the instructor of the course in question.
+Classes may be added only within the first 5 days of the summer session or the first two weeks of the fall semester.
+After the second week of classes (the fifth day in a summer session), classes may be added only with the express approval of the Associate Dean and the instructor of the course in question.
 If a student drops a School of Law class at any time up to and including the last day of classes in the semester, the class enrollment will be canceled and will not appear on the student's record.

 Special Drop Rule